 Proverbs 8:12 “I, wisdom, dwell with prudence, And find out knowledge and discretion.”

 Discretion is the ability to know how to act correctly in a given situation.
-This knowledge is what allows you to separate between what is good and what is bad.
-What is of God and what is not.
-If I am faced with a decision, knowledge of Gods word and acting with good discretion allows me to be prudent in how I move forward.
+The knowledge of the Holy is what allows you to separate good from what is evil, what is of God and what is not.
+If I am faced with a decision, knowledge of God’s Word and acting with good discretion allows me to be prudent in how I move forward.

 To quote C.S.
 Lewis again…“Prudence means practical common sense, taking the trouble to think out what you are doing and what is likely to come of it”